aehrc/terraform-aws-serverless-beacon/README.md

 ## Known Issues
 ##### Cannot run terraform apply, Global Secondary Index missing required fields.
 This is a bug in v1.51.0 of the aws provider for terraform.
-There is a fix available on the `dynamo-on-demand-gsi-fix` branch at `https://github.com/sbogacz/terraform-provider-aws`, which is a Go project, the result of which must replace the aws plugin binary in `.terraform/plugins`.
+The AWS provider plugin must be updated to v1.52.0 using `terraform init --upgrade`
 ##### Variants may not be found if the reference sequence contains a padding base
 For example if a deletion A > N in position 5 (1 based), is searched for, it is represented in a vcf as eg 4 GA G and will not be discovered.
 It will be